|

 Post by themeddlingmonk on Aug 17, 2020 17:09:05 GMT

 Ah.
 That rather reopens the problem of where the DWM Comics and Empire of the Racnoss belong.
 So since the DWM Comics must be prior to Autumn and the Stockbridge Trilogy, there must be a totally undefined period where the Doctor is alone.
 Are there any other stories during his time with Nyssa that could be interpreted as providing such a gap or do we just have to assume one exists?
 I listened to Empire relatively recently and there’s nothing to really go on.
 The Doctor mentions Tegan at one point when complaining about characters arguing, so it could be in the Waters of Amsterdam gap.
 Agreed about Fallen Angels, it could probably go in the Waters gap too.
-Sidenote, Billy Walker I notice you’ve put The Helliax Rift in the gap created by The Gathering.
+Sidenote, Tim Bradley I notice you’ve put The Helliax Rift in the gap created by The Gathering.
 The problem with this is it’s kinda implied the Doctor can’t remember this part of his life well, for some reason, as the Sixth Doctor doesn’t pick up on hints sent by his past self in The Reaping.
 By contrast the Sixth Doctor fully recalls the events of Helliax in Hour of the Cybermen.
 As the cover of Helliax has the Doctor in his Season 21 outfit, might I suggest it could work just after And You Will Obey Me as another side trip before the Doctor went back to Little Hodcombe?
 Yeah I think Empire of the Racnoss was just put in that comics gap to keep it close to Fallen Angels.
 Personally I would agree that they both make way more sense sitting in the Amsterdam gap.
 We know that he gives up trying for Amsterdam for a while from The Burning and Diary of River Song, before trying to get there again and still failing to get there.
 So I would say that if in doubt solo stories go in the Amsterdam gap.
 I would probably go as far to say that the Comics gap shouldn’t be a solo gap in its own right, and I’d rather believe that Nyssa is in the same timezone as the Doctor, she’s just not in Stockbridge and thus not involved in the comics.
 Maybe she took a train to London and attended a conference while the Doctor spent a few weeks playing cricket.
 Perhaps this prompted their later lengthy stay in Autumn after Nyssa didn’t get to spend much time in Stockbridge before.
 It’s certainly a location the pair come back to often.
 I didn’t think of the issue with having The Helliax Rift in The Gathering gap.
 I’ve had it in the Awakening gap before but I’m not a huge fan of that because there isn’t really a gap there other than suggesting he might have gone on an additional solo trip after And You Will Obey Me, which I’d rather not do.
 But perhaps I’ll have to reconsider.
 It certainly needs to be at some point in Season 21 due to the costume on the cover, Alan Barnes saying on twitter that he felt like it was a later on story for the Fifth Doctor, and it being set in 1984.

 |